anubhavsrivastava/theanubhav.com/_posts/2018-11-7-understanding-primitive-and-getter-setters.md

 The secret here is, loose equality operator (`==`).

-In JS, Loose equality compares two values for equality, after converting both values to a common type.
+In JS, loose equality compares two values for equality, after converting both values to a common type.
 After conversions (one or both sides may undergo conversions), the final equality comparison is performed exactly as === performs it.
 Loose equality is symmetric: A == B always has identical semantics to B == A for any values of A and B (except for the order of applied conversions).
 Refer [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) for all in-depth explanation about loose and strict comparison.

 Question here is how does JavaScript coerce this values?

-Based on values of comparison, type coercion occurs, lets consider a internal fucntion to convert so,
+Based on values of comparison, type coercion occurs, lets consider a internal function to convert so,

     ToPrimitive(input, PreferredType?)